snowdrop/k8s-infra/ansible/README-cloud.md

 This step will create 5 users with credentials like `user1/pwd1` while also creating a project for like `user1` for each user

+## Issue

+- The defaultNodeSelector defined within `/etc/origin/master-config.yml` file contains this value `defaultNodeSelector: node-role.kubernetes.io/compute=true` which prevents a pod to be created.
+This error is reported as openshift event error `0/1 nodes are available: 1 MatchNodeSelector.` The workaround is to remove the value and to restart the service `systemctl restart origin-master-api.service`

 ## Soft clean up of an existing machine

 If all you care to do is reset openshift back to zero then stop the API, Controllers, and etcd.
 Then follow these instructions